nickperel/professional-readme-generator/readme.md

   ## Description

-  * Search for Pokemon to get its base stats and trading card
+  * Search for Pokemon to get its base stats and its corresponding trading card.

   ## Table of Contents